volcano-sh/kubegene-website/content/docs/about/roles.md

 * Approver for some part of the codebase for at least 3 months

-* Member for at least 1 year (relevant as Kubegene ages a bit more)
+* Member for at least 1 year (relevant as KubeGene ages a bit more)

 * Primary reviewer for 20 substantial PRs